 The above postcard from our collection reproduces a painting by Baron François Gérard (1770-1837) that shows the emperor in his coronation costume, in 1805.

-Our early 20th century postcard reproduces a contemporaneous engraving of Napoleon in army uniform.
+This early 20th century postcard in our collection reproduces a contemporary engraving of Napoleon in army uniform.

 The Moniteur of 10 June 1858 announced that the ownership of Longwood and the Emperor’s Tomb had as of then been conceded by Britain to France.
 The remains of the emperor had already been transferred to France and reburied in the Invalides in December 1840.
 To mark the occasion Berlioz had included Le Cinq mai in his concert of 13 December, now with the subtitle Chant sur la mort de l’Empereur Napoléon.